SpendNode Rating for Tria Premium Card

 | Regions | EEA, UK, US, Global |

-This review makes one thing clear: the Tria Premium Card is the most aggressive self-custodial crypto card in the market.
-6% cashback, 0% FX, 0% ATM, metal card, $100K/mo limit, 1,000+ supported assets, purchase protection, and up to 15% APY - all for $250/year with your funds staying under your control.
+Our view: The Tria Premium Card is the most aggressive self-custodial crypto card in the market.
+6% cashback (on the first $2,000/month), 0% ATM, metal card, $1M/day limit, 1,000+ supported assets, purchase protection, and up to 15% APY - all for $250/year with your funds staying under your control.
+Note the new 1% FX on non-USD spend and the 0.5% per-payment fee, which trim the net rate.

 Sources and Verification